HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking dependencies in R code ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Unexported objects imported by ':::' calls:
-      ‘BiocGenerics:::replaceSlots’
-      ‘MultiAssayExperiment:::.sampleMapFromData’
-      See the note in ?`:::` about the use of this operator.
+    Package required but not available: ‘MsCoreUtils’

+    Packages suggested but not available for checking:
+      'HDF5Array', 'vsn', 'imputeLCMD'

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # r2dRue